-The study area has no major noise sources, except for vehicular noise on the adjacent NH.
 The noise generated from the construction phase activities is likely to be attenuated to acceptable levels as per the ambient noise standards within 200 m of the site.
 Such noise may however, cause discomfort to the construction workers at site and nearby receptors of village settlements adjacent to the transmission line alignment.
 The construction activities, especially those with a potential to generate high noise levels would be temporary in nature and are not expected to last more than 15-20 days at specific tower location.
 The spatial scale of impact will be limited to a few hundred meters.
-The overall significance of the noise related impacts is rated as minor.
+The overall significance of the noise related impacts is rated as moderate.